 The role of Zr in the increase of photocatalytic activity could be to trap the electrons, thus increasing the lifetime of holes.
 The same phenomenon explains why the peaks between 450 nm and 490 nm decrease in height when doped with Zr: the e^- traps decrease the number of electrons available in the shallow states between the conduction band, responsible for these peaks.
 On the other hand, doping with nitrogen decreases the band gap.
-The number of vacancies is reduced by the use of urea, but is unchanged in $TiO_2/N42$ samples compared to pure TiO_2 .
-This could explain why the $TiO_2/N42$ samples perform
+The number of vacancies is reduced by the use of urea, but is unchanged in TiO2/N42 samples compared to pure TiO2.
+This could explain why the TiO2/N42 samples perform slightly better than the $TiO_2/U4$ ones.
+However, the difference is too small to draw a definitive conclusion of the difference between those mechanisms.